rajathik/ObjectDetection/README.md

-# RUHSNet: 3D Object Detection Using Lidar Data in Real Time
+# 3D Object Detection Using Lidar Data in Real Time
 Code for the paper `RUHSNet: 3D Object Detection Using Lidar Data in Real Time`.